reinhart1010/nix/docs/en/common/psidtopgm.md

 title: common/psidtopgm (English)
 description: "Convert PostScript image data to a PGM image."
 content_hash: 594a1758e7339afa82d9a8ba5bc67672487064f4
-last_modified_at: 2023-11-09
+last_modified_at: 2023-11-12
+tldri18n_status: 0
 ---

-This entry is very new in the [tldr-pages](https://github.com/tldr-pages/tldr) project, hence translation data is currently unavailable for a while.
+### Outdated Translation
+This entry is currently considered outdated and its contents may not be up-to-date with other translations.

+Please considering fixing this issue by contributing to the [tldr-pages](https://github.com/tldr-pages/tldr) project directly.

+<a class="btn btn-primary" href="{{ site.url }}/en/common/psidtopgm.html">View original (English) version</a>
+<a class="btn" href="https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md">Contributing Guidelines</a>

 <hr># psidtopgm